-This is a wonderful community of 30 – 50 something adults whose studies vary between current events, theology and scripture study and who share prayer concerns.
+This is a wonderful inter-generational community of adults whose studies vary between current events, theology, and scripture study, plus share prayer concerns.
 Always great discussions.
 They meet in Struble Hall on the bottom floor of the Education Building each Sunday from 9:00 – 10:00 a.m.

-This class just completed a study of the book, The 5 Love Languages of Children, by Drs.
-Gary Chapman and Ross Campbell.
+This class completed a study of the book, The 5 Love Languages of Children, by Drs.
+Gary Chapman and Ross Campbell and the book, Being Presbyterian in the Bible Belt.
 The class meets in the conference room in the lower level of the Sanctuary Building.
-The class is now looking at the book, Being Presbyterian in the Bible Belt.

 Children & Youth Sunday School Classes: